 Left or Right Panels Dimensions 34 1/2″ high x 16″ wide

-For panels sold separately, background colors and gradations may vary.
+For panels sold separately, background colors and gradations may vary slightly.
 Triptych panels will match in color to create a coherent image.